V-Sekai/godot-libsql/README.md

 # godot-libsql

-libsql wrapper for Godot Engine with wasm text scripts.
+ A custom Godot Engine module to use the sqlite relational database.
+Has support for wasm user defined functions.

 ## Dependencies